-Tenterfield has a history of gold and copper mining, with tin mines currently operating around the Torrington and Stannum area.
-Hard rock tin deposits, cobalt, scandium, and other rare earth deposits, such as lithium, rubidium and molybdenum, need to be protected for the future.
+Tenterfield has a history of gold and copper mining, Hard rock tin deposits, cobalt, scandium, and other rare earth deposits, such as lithium, rubidium and molybdenum, need to be protected for the future.
 These minerals have applications in the electronics, aero-space, advanced manufacturing and renewable energy sectors, and global demand for them is increasing substantially as traditional sources, such as those in Indonesia, decline.

-Distinct and resilient agriculture and agribusinesses
+Planning Priority 1 Distinct and resilient agriculture and agribusinesses